 We expect all students to study the core curriculum.
-This means that all students in Year 10 will study: RE, Maths, English Language, English Literature, Double Science (Triple Science is available to Year 9 set 1 Science students but this will use up an additional subject choice) and Core PE.
-PSHE and citizenship and careers activities are covered in PDC and as an overlay and tutor time.
+This means that all students in Year 10 will study: RE, Maths, English Language, English Literature, Combined Science (Triple Science is available to Year 9 Set 1 Science students but this will use up an additional subject choice), History or Geography, PDC and Core PE.